JianqiaoMao/mechanism-learn/README.md

 # mechanism-learn [![DOI](https://zenodo.org/badge/877382338.svg)](https://doi.org/10.5281/zenodo.13984553)
-Mechanism-learn is a simple method which uses front-door causal bootstrapping to deconfound observational data such that any appropriate machine learning (ML) model is forced to learn predictive relationships between effects and their causes (reverse causal inference), despite the potential presence of multiple unknown and unmeasured confounding.
+Mechanism-learn is a user-friendly Python library which uses front-door causal bootstrapping to deconfound observational data such that any appropriate machine learning (ML) model is forced to learn predictive relationships between effects and their causes (reverse causal inference), despite the potential presence of multiple unknown and unmeasured confounding.
 The library is compatible with most existing machine learning deployments such as scikit-learn, Keras.

 ## Mechanism Learning